certara/tidyvpc/README.md

 ### Data Preprocessing
 `tidyvpc` requires specific structure of observed and simulated data in order to sucessfully generate VPC.

-* DV cannot be 0 or missing in observed/simulated data i.e. subset `MDV == 0`
+* DV cannot be missing in observed/simulated data i.e. subset `MDV == 0`
-* Ordering of observed and simulated data must be consistent
+* Observed data must be ordered by: Subject-ID, IVAR (Time)
-* Replicates in simulated data must be stacked on top of each other
+* Simulated data must be ordered by: Replicate, Subject-ID, IVAR (Time)

 See `tidyvpc::obs_data` and `tidyvpc::sim_data` for example data structures.